 In this webinar, Tim Fischer of Great Solutions Inc., gave us a detailed perspective of why the FDA is moving to a risk-based approach for software validation.
 In this post, we share key takeaways from the virtual event.

-The world of standards is moving towards a risk-based approach, the case in point being ISO 13485 and ICHQ9 quality risk management document that’s been permeating the life sciences industry.
-The FDA too is now looking at moving away from a compliance-centric approach of CSV to a risk-based approach with CSA or Computer Software Assurance.
+The world of standards is moving towards a risk-based approach, the case in point being ISO 13485 and ICHQ9 quality risk management documents that’s been permeating the life sciences industry.
+The FDA too is now looking at moving away from a compliance-centric approach of CSV to a risk-based approach with CSA or computer software assurance.

 The Complex CSV Approach

 - Running through the process of vendor selection

 - Qualifying and verifying that the software complies with Part 11 including audit trail and electronic signatures

 - And assessing various risks and possible impact

 In the next stage, you would be required to design your functional specifications, complete IQ/OQ/PQ (installation qualification, operational qualification and performance qualification) protocols, manage deviations, connect user requirements with design functionality, and connect it with your traceability matrix.
 You have to establish your administration and process SOPs, and deliver complete training on the system before you can go live.

 With the CSV approach, you have to follow a waterfall approach and even a six weeks per module schedule can extend to double the time per module due to the work involved in meeting the CSV requirements.
 As a result, a business would hesitate to even opt for more modules.

 Release management (the process of releasing newer versions) under CSV is equally challenging and